KavinduMW/KavinduMW-ISO-27001-Information-Security-Management-System-Toolkit/README.md

 ## Assignment Objective

-The main objective of this assignment (IE3102 - Enterprise Standards for Information Security) was to develop a **practical ISO 27001 ISMS Toolkit** that can be used by organizations for implementation.
+The main objective of this is to develop a **practical ISO 27001 ISMS Toolkit** that can be used by organizations for implementation.
 This included creating all necessary documents, templates, and guidance materials while acting in the role of an industry consultant.

 ---